-Cars in Bankruptcy
+Cars in Chapter 7 Bankruptcy

-Cars in Bankruptcy.
 In a Ch 7 bankruptcy, most people do not lose their cars.
 Of course, if you want to get rid of your car and stop making payments, you can do so in a Ch 7 bankruptcy.

 You can keep your car if you can show that you need it, that you can afford it, and that you have a limited amount of equity in it.

 Showing a need for a car is easy.
 Nearly everyone needs a car.
 Not everyone needs a luxury car, though, so if your monthly payments are too high because your vehicle is “fancy”, that could be an issue.
 Often clients want to drive cars that are not affordable to them.

 Showing that you can afford to pay for the vehicle depends on your monthly income and expenses.
 Put simply, does your budget show that you can afford your car payment?

 In Chapter 7 you are allowed $3,500 equity in a vehicle for each owner (the person on the vehicle title).
 On top of this, filers may be allowed an additional $5,000 equity per owner, depending on what other assets the person owns.
 This is complicated, so contact Cameron Law if you have questions about your specific situation!